JDavisWASD/MTG_Collection_Tracker/README.md

+## MTG Collection Tracker
-A website that allows users to catalog their collection of Magic: The Gathering cards and see the average prices of said cards from 1-2 external websites via APIs.
+A MVP of a website that allows users to catalog their collection of Magic: The Gathering cards, search a database of cards, and view the daily prices of cards.
+The project was built using Python, Flask, MySQL, and the Scryfall.com API.

 Landing Page:
 - Login and Register Buttons